-The Client configurator Password allows you to restrict access to the Client Configurator using a locally stored password for the Client Profile or by specifying a NT Group of users that can authenticate to access the Client Configrator.
+The Client Configurator password allows you to restrict access to the Client Configurator using a locally stored password for the Client Profile or by specifying a NT Group of users that can authenticate to access the Client Configurator.

 The above options for the NetSupport Manager Client can be applied locally on a Client using the NetSupport Manager Configurator or enforced using the NetSupport Manager Client AD Template files via AD Group Policy.
 Settings applied via Group policy will override any local configurations applied.

 Control security options

 The NetSupport Manager Control also includes a number of different security options to secure access and limit functionality.

 Allows a password to be set at the Control.
 You will then be prompted for this each time you start the Control.